rust-lang/book/nostarch/chapter04.md

 }
 ```

-The `first_word` function that returns a byte index value into the `String`
+Listing -7: The `first_word` function that returns a byte index value into the
-parameter
+`String` parameter

 Because we need to go through the `String` element by element and check whether
 a value is a space, we’ll convert our `String` to an array of bytes using the